 The certificates are awarded to residential and commercial properties displaying attractive use of garden and container grown plants at the front of their property that enhance the appearance of their neighbourhood.

 The Highly Commended Award is given to gardens of particular merit.

-No entry is necessary and our team of over 50 judges will be looking at the front gardens between Monday July 11th and Sun 17th July 2016 and pop a certificate through the door.
+No entry is necessary and our team of over 90 judges will be looking at front gardens all over Bury St Edmunds in the middle of July and pop a certificate through the door.

 We also have a Highly commended award given to those gardens that make a significant impact on their neighbourhood.